dustin10/VichUploaderBundle/Resources/doc/storage/flysystem.md

             upload_destination: product_image_fs
 ```

-Using `vich_uploader.storage.flysystem` as the storage service you can still use
+Even when using `flysystem` as the storage engine you can still use
 the same mappings options that you would use with default storage.

 **Note:**